scriptmunkeeofficial/minecraft-backup/README.md

 ## Help
 - Make sure the compression algorithm you specify is installed on your system. (zstd is not installed by default)
 - Make sure your compression algorithm is in the crontab's PATH
+- Make sure mcrcon is in the crontab's PATH
 - Make sure cron has permissions for all the files involved and access to the Minecraft server's GNU Screen
 - It's surprising how much space backups can take--make sure you have enough empty space
 - Do not put trailing `/` in the `SERVER_WORLDS` or `BACKUP_DIRECTORYs`